Edwin K. Morris M.S., CKMP President and Founder

 In 2016 Morris was selected by Kent State University's School of Library and information Sciences peers and faculty as the 2016 Alumnus of the year.
 This honor recognized Morris for his significant contribution to the knowledge management profession.

-A disabled veteran, Morris was deployed to Iraq twice — as a sergeant in 2004 and then as a second lieutenant in 2005.
+A disabled veteran, Morris started his service in 1981; and was deployed to Iraq twice — as a sergeant in 2004 and then as a second lieutenant in 2005.
 In the years thereafter, he served as a contracted trainer, doctrine writer, lessons learned knowledge leader, and knowledge management lead for various government contractors serving Fort Huachuca in Sierra Vista, AZ.

 Maxwell Kennady Treasurer

-Kennady is a student at the Heinz College at Carnegie Mellon University in Pittsburgh, Pennsylvania, where he is studying for a Master of Science in Public Policy and Management – Data Analytics Track.
-Most recently, Kennady returned to Washington, D.C., to work with NAAEE and other organizations on web and data analytics and technology development before moving to Pittsburgh.
+Maxwell Kennady serves as Treasurer of Pioneer Knowledge Services (PKS).
+He is currently a student at the Heinz College at Carnegie Mellon University in Pittsburgh, Pennsylvania, where he is a candidate for Master of Science in Public Policy and Management – Data Analytics Track.

-Graduated summa cum laude from the Angelo State University Honors Program in San Angelo, Texas, in 2014 with a dual BBA in Management Information Systems and International Business.
-Kennady worked with the North American Association for Environmental Education (NAAEE) in Washington, D.C., as a project and technology coordinator.
+Kennady has previously worked in nonprofit management, city government, and web development.
+He graduated summa cum laude from the Angelo State University Honors Program in San Angelo, Texas, in 2014 with a dual BBA in Management Information Systems and International Business.

 Kennady’s interest in knowledge management (KM) in nonprofits stems from an undergraduate experience serving on the board of directors of a local animal rescue.
 He completed his Honors thesis on the use of KM technology by a small nonprofit and is passionate about using technology to further social missions and improve nonprofit and public sector programs.